MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/update-management.md

 ## Managed updates – How it works
-There are two primary ways how updates are managed:**
+There are two primary ways how updates are managed:

 - **Automatically managed**: You get updates installed in your room device based on Managed Services assessment.
 No intervention is required by you for the updates managed in our portfolio.
-- **Ring balidated**: You setup a ring system to preview updates on specific devices so that you can monitor them without having to do the associated leg work.
+- **Ring validated**: You set up a ring system to preview updates on specific devices so that you can monitor them without having to do the associated leg work.
 Ring setup provides an additional layer of due diligence before broad rollouts.

 ### Automatically managed

 If you choose to be automatically managed, then no action is needed for the updates on your part.
 However, you should review the current portfolio of updates supported by Managed Services.
 The portfolio is constantly getting new additions, and it is our priority to cover the most frequent and impactful updates to ensure your room stability.
 Check the current list (under the “Update Management” section of this doc) to plan any additional change management needed for your organization.

 **Recommendation:** We recommend that you do not install updates that are covered by Managed Services on any managed device on your own.
-If you encounter any issues, please report an incident in the portal, and we will be in touch.
+If you encounter any issues, please report an incident in the portal.

 ### Ring validation

-When choosing to do ring validation, you should review the details below on how rings work in Managed

-Services and the options available to customize it for your organization.
-Even with ring validation, Managed Services will attempt to ensure that rooms are not past due on recommended updates.
+When choosing ring validation, review the following sections on how rings work in Managed Services and the options available to customize it for your organization.
+Even with ring validation, Managed Services attempts to ensure that rooms are not past due on recommended updates.
 Depending on the situation, a room might receive “catch up” updates to ensure it complies with managed service recommendations.

-As new types of software and firmware become available in the portfolio, there will be announcements on the portal home page and within the Managed Services documentation.
-Since Managed Services experts are reviewing update versions daily across our portfolio of devices, they address specific issues and target updates based on need.
+ Check for announcements on the portal home page and within the Managed Services documentation as new types of software and firmware become available in the portfolio.
+Because Managed Services experts are reviewing update versions daily across our portfolio of devices, they address specific issues and target updates based on need.

 ### Scheduling